PGR international placements

 How to apply

-Follow the steps on the Surrey Abroad page for Postgraduate Researcher International Research or Work Placements.
-On this page you will find links to the template Risk Assessment and Learning Agreement that you need to submit with your registration.
+Follow the steps on the Surrey Abroad page for Postgraduate Researcher International Placements & Fieldwork On this page you will find links to the template PGR Risk Assessment for Travel Abroad and Learning Agreement that you need to complete and submit with your registration on the IEO portal MoveOn.

 Additional funding for FEPS PGRs